How to Find New York Bagels in San Francisco

 Bagel quality often declines later in the day.
 The best time to visit is between 7:00 AM and 10:00 AM, when the first batch is fresh and the oven is still hot.
 If the bakery is empty before 9 AM, it may not be serious about bagel production.

-Also, ask if they have a “first batch” or “early bird” special.
+Also, ask if they have a first batch or early bird special.
 Many top shops reserve their best loaves for morning customers.

 Step 9: Consider Delivery and Shipping Options

-If you can’t visit in person, some San Francisco bakeries ship nationwide.
+If you cant visit in person, some San Francisco bakeries ship nationwide.
 Look for shops that vacuum-seal bagels and ship them within 24 hours of baking.
-Reheat instructions matter too—authentic bagels should be toasted in a toaster oven or air fryer, not microwaved.
+Reheat instructions matter tooauthentic bagels should be toasted in a toaster oven or air fryer, not microwaved.

 Check reviews for shipping experiences.
 Do the bagels arrive chewy and fresh?
 Or soggy and stale?
 The answer will tell you everything.